yashu-dot/Master-Mind-Game/README.md

-Simple pythin script for the game MasterMind.
+Simple python script for the game MasterMind.